 My nine-month-old is about to graduate his Joie I Gemm, what are the portable restraints available?

-In this week’s Car Seat Chronicles, Elise discusses Briar’s child restraint options and personalises a plan for her nine-month-old son, William (full details of child’s metrics are at the end of the post).
+In this week’s Car Seat Chronicles, Elise discusses Briar’s car seat options and personalises a plan for her nine-month-old son, William (full details of child’s metrics are at the end of the post).

 At nine months old, ten kilos, and 73cm tall, Briar feels that William is about to outgrow his Joie I Gemm infant capsule.
 Briar finds the Joie I Gemm lightweight and easy to use, and thus is on a lookout for something similar, as she relies on taxis, Grab or Gojek to get around in Singapore.
 Her lifestyle also requires a car seat that is airplane-approved and legal in New Zealand.